Best Irish whiskey distillery tours – 23 tours and tastes

 Tullamore D.E.W Distillery – Offaly

-Tullamore D.E.W. is the original triple distilled, triple blend whiskey.
+Tullamore D.E.W. is the original triple-distilled, triple-blend whiskey.
 Known the world over for its smooth and gentle complexity.
 Tullamore D.E.W. is named after Daniel E. Williams and has been a favourite Irish Whiskey since 1829.

 After 60 years of waiting in September 2014, Tullamore D.E.W. resumed production in its ancestral home of Tullamore, Co Offaly.
-Tours at the new visitors’ centre include a Curious Tasters Journey which is the full tour of the distillery and a triple tasting for €14.45, the tour starts with the birth of a blend and finishing with a triple tasting.
+Tours at the new visitors’ centre include a Curious Tasters Journey which is the full tour of the distillery and a triple tasting for €14.45, the tour starts with the birth of a blend and finishes with a triple tasting.
 The Whiskey Wise Masterclass lets you explore the depth of character in six of Tullamore’s finest whiskeys and you get to taste more whiskeys with exclusive access to the D.E.
 Williams Branch House, where you can take a well-earned rest and put your new-found knowledge to good use. €29.

 The Ultimate Distillery Experience includes a tour with a whiskey expert leading you through production from still house to warehouse.
 At this point, you get to enter the blending room where you can blend your own unique whiskey. €90.